zonyl/pytomation/README.md

 Build openzwave and python-openzwave
 ====================================
 Aeon Labs Z-Wave requires python-openzwave, which  must be compiled from source.
-I highly reccomend you use the archived source code.
-Note that version 3.0+ no longer requires Cython, which was the source of most of the build/sef fault issues with python-openzwave.
+I highly recommend you use the archived source code.
+Note that version 3.0+ no longer requires Cython, which was the source of most of the build/seg fault issues with python-openzwave.
 Instructions are at https://github.com/OpenZWave/python-openzwave/blob/master/INSTALL_ARCH.txt.

 #### Permissions
 Like with all other interfaces.
 Make sure the pyto user account owns or otherwise has permissions to use the device.
 You may want to give your own usr account access as well.